Chiloglottis trapeziformis: Taxonomy and naming

 Chiloglottis trapeziformis was first formally described in 1877 by Robert D. FitzGerald and the description was published in his book Australian Orchids from a specimen collected "at Liverpool".

 Distribution and habitat

-The broad-lip bird orchid is widespread and common in sheltered sites in a wide range of habitats.
+Broad-lip bird orchid is widespread and common in sheltered sites in a wide range of habitats.
 It occurs in south-eastern Queensland, eastern New South Wales and eastern Victoria.
 There is a single small population in south-eastern South Australia and scattered populations at Wynyard, Launceston, Flinders Island and Great Dog Island in Tasmania.
 A single vagrant population, now extinct, was known from a pine plantation near Levin in New Zealand.

 Conservation

 Chiloglottis trapeziformis is listed as "endangered" in Tasmania under the Threatened Species Protection Act 1995.